nuwangunasekara/nuwangunasekara.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Nuwan Gunasekara, an AI researcher with a decade of industry experience, specializes in evolving data stream learning.
-His work addresses critical challenges in Online Learning, including detecting and adapting to concept drifts in Stream Learning and mitigating catastrophic forgetting in Online Continual Learning for Neural Networks.
-Nuwan also has a decade of industry experience developing high-speed network capture and analysis software.
+I am an AI researcher who specializes in evolving data stream learning.
+My work addresses critical challenges in Online Learning, including detecting and adapting to concept drifts in Stream Learning and mitigating catastrophic forgetting in Online Continual Learning for Neural Networks.
+I also have a decade of industry experience developing high-speed network capture and analysis software.
 {style="text-align: justify;"}